Ellbcn/Ellbcn/README.md

-- 👋 Hi, I’m Ester
+- 👋 Hi, my name's Ester
-- 🌱 I’m currently learning web development.
+- 🌱 I’m a QA tester
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me: linkedin/ester-llach